shreyshrey/ml-code-analysis-tool/README.md

 Options:

-- `--model TEXT`: specifcy which Ollama model to use.
+- `--model TEXT`: specify which Ollama model to use.
 Defaults to `qwen2.5-coder:7b`.
-- `--force`, `-f`: ovoerwrites the test file if already exists.
+- `--force`, `-f`: overwrites the test file if already exists.

 #### Languages the tool supports